MetaMask/mm-docs-v2/wallet/get-started/detect-network.md

 # Detect a user's network

+It's important to keep track of the user's network chain ID because all RPC requests are submitted to the currently connected network.

 Use the [`eth_chainId`](https://metamask.github.io/api-playground/api-documentation/#eth_chainId)
-RPC method to detect what network a user is on.
+RPC method to detect the chain ID of the user's current network.
 Subscribe to the [`chainChanged`](../reference/provider-api.md#chainchanged) provider event to detect when the user changes networks.